elfrances/esp32SkelApp/README.md

 idf.py flash -p /dev/ttyUSB0
 ```

-6. Run the ESP-IDF menuconfig command and select the desired options in the "Skeletal App Configuration" section, which comes right after the "Partition Table" setting:
+6. Run the ESP-IDF menuconfig command and select the desired options in the "SKELAPP Configuration" section, which comes right after the "Partition Table" setting:

 > [!IMPORTANT]
-> Some of the settings in the "Skeletal App Configuration" section depend on ESP-IDF "Component config" settings.
+> Some of the settings in the "SKELAPP Configuration" section depend on ESP-IDF "Component config" settings.
 For example, you won't be able to enable the SkelApp's BLE Peripheral setting unless the Bluetooth feature is enabled.
 >
 > If your app will not use OTA to update the firmware, then you can regain significant flash memory space by eliminating the OTA partitions in the myNewApp/partitions.csv file.
 >